LK6991/PoemCollection/README.md

 2.

-(This is an alternative version of my second poem, only appearing to the branch names "SecondBranch" )
+(This is an alternative version of my second poem, only appearing to the branch named "SecondBranch" )

 Red axe, white face,
 why would you do it?
 Stay away from their reasons,
-stop seeking the glory
+stop seeking the Glory